Getting your Trinity Audio player ready... |

 Before we take a look at the percentile rankings, it’s important to reiterate that since the score scale was changed, percentiles took on increased importance.
 After all, we can’t compare scores from the previous GMAT to scores from the post-2023 GMAT 1:1.
 Those scores have different meanings.

-So, since MBA programs are likely to see a mix of standard GMAT and post-2023 GMAT scores from applicants for the next few years, admissions committees will be looking more closely at percentile rankings than at numerical scores in order to compare applicants’ performances across the two versions.
+So, since MBA programs are likely to see a mix of legacy GMAT and post-2023 GMAT scores from applicants for the next few years, admissions committees will be looking more closely at percentile rankings than at numerical scores in order to compare applicants’ performances across the two versions.
 (You can include the GRE and the EA in that mix as well.)

-With that key point in mind, let’s look at the new Total Score percentiles first.
+With that key point in mind, let’s look at the new total score percentiles first.

 The New Total Score Percentiles